Book a Free Strategy Call

 4. Content Recommendation and Personalization Engine

 A content recommendation engine is an AI-powered workflow that analyzes user behavior, demographics, and engagement to automatically suggest relevant content.
 It tracks what users view, download, or interact with, then uses machine learning to predict what they will find valuable next.
-This personalized content is then surfaced in emails, on-site widgets, and in-app notifications.
+The personalized content is surfaced in emails, on-site widgets, and in-app notifications.

 Strategic Breakdown & Tactical Application